python/cpython/Doc/library/gettext.rst

 .. function:: ldgettext(domain, message)

-   Equivalent to :func:`dgettext`, but the translation is returned in the preferred system encoding, if no other encoding was explicitly set with :func:`bind_textdomain_codeset`.
+   Equivalent to :func:`dgettext`, but the translation is returned as a byte string encoded in the preferred system encoding if no other encoding was explicitly set with :func:`bind_textdomain_codeset`.

 .. function:: ngettext(singular, plural, n)